drugstr

 No drug is safe.
 There are safety concerns with every medicine on the market.
 One of the requirements for approval of a new medicine by the FDA is for the drug company to reveal at what dose level the probable toxicities will appear and to prove that the doses used in therapy will be far lower.
 That means that the drug companies will push the safety envelope in animal studies to determine what bad things might happen.[Sounds cruel, but it’s not.
 Readouts are no worse than you having lab tests done on your blood.]
 Prescribers are then required to inform patients about the particular risks and monitor the patient during therapy if necessary.
 That’s as sure as you can be.
 The issue with drug safety is not so much the safety itself, but rather the transparency in publicizing the information.
 Complete and accurate disclosure is crucial in determining benefit versus risk.
 My company has indeed had public issues of this kind, but to my knowledge it did not deliberately put patients at risk.
 It happens quite often that actionable safety issues are only recognized after a drug had been widely prescribed.
 Inevitably in these matters controversy is generated along with civil and criminal investigations.
 It’s messy but necessary for improving the regulatory system that protects us.

-Is bottle service worth the money, or is it a total scam?By pranks you mean ‘dead mouse in the secretary’s lunch’ or ‘slipping an inappropriate slide into someone’s presentation’?
+Is there a stigma against sushi restaurants that have non-Asian chefs?By pranks you mean ‘dead mouse in the secretary’s lunch’ or ‘slipping an inappropriate slide into someone’s presentation’?
 No, that doesn’t happen where I work now.
 I remember working in an academic lab in the 70s where a guy tamed a lab rat.
 He would put it in a drawer or a cabinet or the pocket of his lab coat and watch people freak out when they saw it.
 He got me once.
 You can’t do that kind of thing now.
 There aren’t many gags that you can pull today that wouldn’t violate some ethical, safety, or PC standard.

 In some companies there’s a strict dichotomy between PhD and non-PhD researchers, much like an academic environment.
 Non-PhDs can only ascend up through a series of “associate” positions and their roles are always in support of a PhD lab head.
 For PhDs the sky’s the limit in terms of advancement and one could characterize their attitude towards associates as superior.
 My company has not been like that.
 While PhDs enter at a higher level, non-PhDs can advance based on merit without restriction.
 I can think of three, two for whom I’ve worked directly, who achieved very high levels of responsibility and are responsible for some very important medicines.
 Regarding scientists from different fields I often observe lively interest amongst them.
 In-house lectures, for example, always draw large audiences and there’s always lots of questions and discussion.
 Guest lecturers, too, draw crowds of scientists from all fields.